 Indoor air quality (IAQ) affects every one of us, especially those with respiratory health issues like asthma and allergies.
 Look out for the interests of your clients and everyone who occupies their buildings by improving indoor air quality* with Icynene spray foam insulation.

 Acclaimed remodeler and green building scientist Carl Seville offers the following keys to improved indoor air quality:

 Unlike other insulation types, Icynene spray foam insulation can help you achieve all of these goals at once.
 That’s because it’s also an air barrier that thoroughly seals the environment.
 By eliminating air leakage, Icynene spray foam insulation automatically helps prevent the infiltration of pollutants, outdoor allergens and moisture carried in the air.
-Plus, unlike some other insulation types, Icynene is not a food source for insects or mould, which is a common cause of respiratory irritation.
+Plus, unlike some other insulation types, Icynene is not a food source for insects or mold, which is a common cause of respiratory irritation.

 * Icynene creates an air barrier to reduce outdoor pollutants and allergens from getting inside.
 Used in conjunction with proper mechanical ventilation Icynene can make indoor air healthier than what you breathe outside.